Jack J. Pelton

 In March 2008, Kansas Governor Kathleen Sebelius appointed Pelton to lead the Kansas Energy and Environmental Policy Advisory Group.

 On May 2, 2011, Textron announced that Pelton retired from Cessna as its chairman, president and CEO "effective immediately".
 The aviation news media noted Pelton's hasty retirement.
 AvWeb editor-in-chief Russ Niles questioned "who retires 'effective immediately' at age 52 on a Monday morning when the boss is in town?" and speculated that it was related to a possible demand from Textron for cuts to Cessna after a first-quarter 2011 loss of US $38 million.

 On October 22, 2012, Pelton became Chairman of the Board of EAA and its annual convention, AirVenture Oshkosh.
 This marked the first time in the EAA's history that a Chairman was elected from outside the organization's founding Poberezny family (Paul and Tom Poberezny).

 By the end of 2012, Pelton was also managing director of Aviation Alliance, a partnership of ten individuals and companies that intends to sell remanufacturered turboprop-powered Cessna 421s under the name Aviation Alliance Excalibur.

 On November 9, 2015, Pelton was named CEO of the Experimental Aircraft Association.
 The CEO position at EAA had been vacant since November 2012.

-He has served on past boards such as the Smithsonian National Air and Space Museum, the National Business Aircraft Association (NBAA), and the General Aviation Manufacturers Association (GAMA), acting as its chairman in 2006.
+He has been on past boards such as the Smithsonian National Air and Space Museum, the National Business Aircraft Association (NBAA), and the General Aviation Manufacturers Association (GAMA), acting as its chairman in 2006.
 Pelton was given the 2008 EAA Freedom of Flight Award and is an honoree of the Living Legends of Aviation.
 In 2017, he received the National Aeronautic Association (NAA)’s Distinguished Statesman of Aviation Award and was inducted into the Kansas Aviation Hall of Fame.